akshaymrajput/image-lazy-load/README.md

 const lazyLoadImages = require("image-lazy-load");
 ```

-1. Call the function: Use the `js lazyLoadImages ` function to lazy load images in your web application.
+1. Call the function: Use the `lazyLoadImages` function to lazy load images in your web application.
 You can provide optional configuration options to customize the lazy loading behavior.

 ```js
 document.addEventListener("DOMContentLoaded", function () {